 The True Power of Social Engagement

-In a world where there’s 2.5 billion pieces of content shared on Facebook alone every day, it’s becoming increasingly difficult for brands to stand out.
+In a world where there are 2.5 billion pieces of content shared on Facebook alone every day, it’s becoming increasingly difficult for brands to stand out.

 Social media is no longer the empty playground of big brands that dared to explore it first – it’s a crowded marketplace where brands of all shapes and sizes are jostling to get a piece of the action.
 But the problem is, there just isn’t enough to go around.